yume-chan/node-svn/README.md

 1. **Multi-thread**.
 In this mode, SQLite can be safely used by multiple threads provided that no single database connection is used simultaneously in two or more threads.
 1. **Serialized**.
 In serialized mode, SQLite can be safely used by multiple threads with no restriction.

-Orignally, SVN uses **Multi-thread** mode, means you *can* use a single `AsyncClient` to access multiple repositories concurrently, but *can not* apply multiple operations (even all of them are reading) to a single repository at the same time.
+Orignally, SVN uses **Multi-thread** mode, means you *can* use a single client to access multiple repositories concurrently, but *can not* apply multiple operations (even all of them are reading) to a single repository at the same time.

 To make things worse, SQLite will just throw access violation when you try to do this, cause your program to crash.